ao-apps/ao-payments-payflowPro/README.txt

-Provider for the PayflowPro_XMLPay system.
+Provider for the Payflow Pro XMLPay system.

 For questions or support, please contact: